 Both Pageants featured Jack Ayling, Mary Hargreaves, Basil Gimson, Keira Ayling, John Earl (Neville Ripley in 1952), Jim Adkin, Peter Rigg, Agnes Barnett, Wilfrid Squirrel, Rose Ayling, Pearl Thatcher, Hazel and Mabel Whitmore, Leslie Carrington, Donald Gimson, Chris Thorneloe (Theo Hargreaves in 1952), Thomas Tomlinson, Reg Cramp, Richard Price and Norman Faulkner, and another 65 people or more played Ladies, Gentlemen and Children of the Household, Dancers, Archers, Players in the Masque, Billmen and Huntmen.
 The costumes were designed by Dorothy Hirst and made by members of the Newtown Linford Women's Institute.It also featured the band of the Royal Leicestershire Regiment.
-Around 150 people took part.
-Entry was 1/- (equivalent to 5p today).
+Around 150 people wereinvolved in the production.
+Entry was 1/- (equal to 5p today).

 In 1976 (June 24 - 26) we put on a repeat of this pageant; Hilary Ayling (Jack Ayling's daughter) played Lady Jane.
 It made a surplus of £4,000 of which half went to the Village Hall fund, and half to The Diocese of Leicester, Bradgate Park Trust and 18 other charitable organisations.

 In 1977 a more ambitious county-wide pageant was put on as part of the Prince of Wales Silver Jubilee